Music Maker Relief Foundation: 1995–present

 In 2006, Tim Duffy saw the Carolina Chocolate Drops performing at the Shakori Hills Grassroots Festival of Music and Dance in Silk Hope, North Carolina.
-Duffy signed a management deal with the group and released their debut record, Dona Got a Ramblin' Mind on the Music Maker Label.
+Duffy signed a management deal with the group and released their debut record, Dona Got a Ramblin' Mind on the Music Maker Recordings label.
 During Duffy's time as manager the Carolina Chocolate Drops won a Grammy Award in 2010 for Best Traditional Folk Album with their first album on Nonesuch Records, Genuine Negro Jig.
 The Chocolate Drops second release with Nonesuch, Leaving Eden was nominated for a Grammy.

 In 2014, the Music Maker Relief Foundation celebrated its 20th anniversary with an exhibit of 28 photographs of Music Maker artists.
 The exhibit was previewed at the New York Public Library for the Performing Arts.
 A double-disc compilation album and 144-page photo book is also set to be released in honor of the foundation's anniversary.

 On October 27, 2014 PBS NewsHour aired segment on the Music Maker Relief Foundation, showing William R. Ferris say, "They provide a model for what our nation should be doing.
 The New Deal under FDR did this for the entire nation, and Tim Duffy thankfully is doing it for the community of blues artists."